 Crohn’s Disease & Ulcerative Colitis

-- Eat small, “fist-sized” meals or snacks every 3-4 hours
+- Eat small, “fist-sized” meals or snacks every 3 to 4 hours

 - Stay away from greasy or fried food